Planning a trip is almost half the fun!

 2. Compare "apples to apples".
 Consider all of your travel expenses when deciding how to book your trip.
 Here are some questions to ask yourself and some categories of items to check:

-- Rooms: if a hotel or "discounter" offers a great rate, make sure that you are getting all the other things the other company might be including.
-That's often not the case.
+- Rooms: if a hotel or "discounter" offers a great rate, make sure that you are getting all the other things the other company or agent might be including?

-- Are you getting the same level of room and comfort or is the 'bargain room" a less desirable room (something shoved against the stairs (noise) or smaller than normal) or facing the street (possible noise) ?
+- Are you getting the same type of room or is the 'bargain room" a less desirable room (something shoved against the stairs (noise) or smaller than normal) or facing the street (possible noise) ?

-- Are you in a great and very central area or will you be taking time and spending money to get "to and from" everything?
+- Are you in a good neighborhood and a central area or will you be taking time and spending money to get "to and from" everything?

 - Are you getting the same services and add ons with each sort of booking (DIY, discounter like Expedia or travel company)?